 So far we’ve raised £1,711,241 for those hit hardest by coronavirus in our communities

 We launched an Emergency Appeal to raise money for small charities helping those experiencing grief, poverty, domestic abuse, loneliness, illness and mental health problems, as well as carers and care workers.
-The Emergency Appeal Week took place last week featuring a range of special fundraising activities.
+The Emergency Appeal Week took place in June featuring a range of special fundraising activities.

 Last week, listeners across Global’s radio stations were given opportunities to win some spectacular prizes.
 Stormzy gave listeners the chance to attend and meet him at his next UK tour date, as did Ed Sheeran and Robbie Williams.
 Whilst, Little Mix gave Capital listeners the chance to join them for an exclusive video chat in aid of Global’s Make Some Noise.